News you can use 🙂

 Have you heard that loss of smell may indicate a decline in cognition?

 When you have a moment, listen to my podcast on why smelling and walking is a good thing for senior citizens.
-Then make some ‘free’ time for yourself to move your body by using the videos below.
+Then make some ‘free’ time for yourself to move your body by using the video below.

 Continue reading